ViktorPetrov92/exchange/README.md

 # exchange
 This is a foreign exchange application.
-Created with java 8, Spring boot, Gradle, MariaDB, HTML, CSS, Javascript.
+Created in IntelliJ Idea 2019(foro Lombok) with Java 8, Spring boot, Gradle, MariaDB, HTML, CSS, Javascript.
 The application request a Lombok library.
 For easy set up : https://www.baeldung.com/lombok-ide Also it needs a database.
 SQL script is given in resources package.
 From resources/application.properties you need to set username and password for your local database.